eip-home/eip-headers/draft-eip-headers-definitions.md

 This document discusses the EIP header format.

-Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.
+Caveat: this document is still in brainstorming stage, it is distributed to stimulate discussion.

 --- middle

 # Introduction

-Caveat: this document is still in brainstorming stage, it is distributed only to stimulate discussion.

 The EIP header is used to carry information that IPv6 nodes (hosts and routers) can read and write to support different use cases.
 The use cases for EIP are discussed in [id-eip-use-cases].
 EIP provides a common architecture and framework which can be extended/tailored for the different use cases.
 The EIP architecture is discussed in [id-eip-arch].